TimelyDataflow/differential-dataflow/README.md

 Differential dataflow is a data-parallel programming framework designed to efficiently process large volumes of data and to quickly respond to arbitrary changes in input collections.
 You can read more in the [differential dataflow mdbook](https://timelydataflow.github.io/differential-dataflow/) and in the [differential dataflow documentation](https://docs.rs/differential-dataflow/).

-Differential dataflow programs are written as functional transformations of collections of data, using familiar operators like `map`, `filter`, `join`, and `group`.
+Differential dataflow programs are written as functional transformations of collections of data, using familiar operators like `map`, `filter`, `join`, and `reduce`.
 Differential dataflow also includes more exotic operators such as `iterate`, which repeatedly applies a differential dataflow fragment to a collection.
 The programs are compiled down to [timely dataflow](https://github.com/timelydataflow/timely-dataflow) computations.

 For example, here is a differential dataflow fragment to compute the out-degree distribution of a directed graph (for each degree, the number of nodes with that many outgoing edges):